sense-opensource/sense-device-identity-android/README.md

 <h4>Plug and play, in just 3 steps</h3>

 1️⃣ Visit the Git hub repository for the desired function : Validate your desired repository
-2️⃣ Download the code as a ZIP file : Host/clone the code in your local system or website
+2️⃣ Download the code as a ZIP file : Clone the code in your local system
 3️⃣ Run the installer : Start testing the accuracy of your desired metrics

 #### With Sense, you can